 Employers who drug test in Ohio should get into the Employee Assistance Program (EAP), which will make them eligible for discounts in the Workers’ compensation insurance premium.

-Ohio state law acknowledges medical marijuana use.
-The employer cannot prohibit employment or take any employment actions against the individual because of their medical marijuana prescription.
-But it does not prohibit employers from drug testing for marijuana and other illicit drugs.
+Ohio state law acknowledges MMJ use.
+The employer cannot prohibit employment or take any employment actions against the individual because of their MMJ prescription.
+But it does not prohibit employers from drug testing for MMJ and other illicit drugs.

 What Happens If You Fail a Drug Test in Ohio?